GromovoiStanislav/NestJS-Microservices/README.md

 - 47 - NestJS with Kafka simple implementation and Sequelize
 - 48 - NestJS Microservices with RabbitMQ simple example
 - 49 - NestJS Microservices with Kafka simple example
-- 50 - NestJS with gRPC and TypeORM
+- 50 - NestJS with gRPC, Kafka and TypeORM